bsmi021/mcp-memory-bank/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
-Built with ❤️ by the MCP Team
+Built with ❤️ by the bsmi021